apComms Inquiry on Internet Traffic

 2 Success of the partnership approach

 2.1 Our self-regulatory approach, allied with our positive partnerships with law enforcement agencies, Government, international partners and the public, has led to considerable successes.
 In particular, less than 1% of child sexual abuse content known to the IWF has apparently been hosted in the UK since 2003, down from 18% in 1997.
 There has been extensive deployment by ISPs of our URL list, with approximately 95% of residential internet broadband customers in the UK being protected from the potentially illegal content it relates to.
 Efforts continue to make this list available to more ISPs so that more internet users benefit from its deployment.
 Also, our international partnership approach has contributed to the significant reduction in the number of websites containing child sexual abuse content; in 2008 alone the number of these sites fell by nearly 10% to 1536.
 This, we consider represents a problem of a scale which can be targeted and significantly disrupted through international efforts.

 2.2 We have also witnessed a significant increase in support from the online industry since our inception.
-This has seen our membership grow ten-fold over the last ten years, from 9 funding members in 1999 to over 90 industry members currently.
+This has seen our membership grow ten-fold over the last ten years, from 9 funding members in 1999 to over 90 industry members in 2008.

 2.3 The multi-faceted approach adopted by the IWF has been successful in both minimising the availability of potentially illegal internet content within our remit and adding value to the work of our law enforcement partners in the UK as the overwhelming majority of child sexual abuse material is hosted outside the jurisdiction of UK Police Services.
 The IWF works with international partners to have content investigated and removed whilst UK police agencies concentrate on their priority activities in relation to detecting offenders and rescuing victims from sexual exploitation.